lkoppenol/train-a-train/README.rst

 Documentation
 -------------

-The docs are hosted on `ReadTheDocs <https://train-a-train.readthedocs.io/en/latest/>`_.
+Documentation to be found on `ReadTheDocs <https://train-a-train.readthedocs.io/en/latest/>`_.